blowb/blowb-doc/install-essential-docker/nginx.rst

    EOF
    chmod +x ~/util/rerun-nginx.sh

-Run the script to create the Nginx container:
+This script stops the nginx container and removes it (if existing), and create and run a new nginx container with the volumes indicated in ``~/util/nginx-volumes.txt``.
+Now run the this script to create the Nginx container:
 ::

    ~/util/rerun-nginx.sh

-Also download the :doc:`template Nginx configuration files <../appendices/list-of-nginx-config>`:
+Also download the :doc:`template Nginx configuration files <../appendices/list-of-nginx-config>`, which we will use later when deploying Internet apps:
 ::

    for f in fastcgi.conf.tmpl fastcgi.tls.conf.tmpl reverse-proxy.tls.conf.tmpl \